-In the 2004 - 2005 academic year, the Library continued to face a number of challenges, in terms of both budget and staffing, but continued to devote itself to public service as a priority.
-In terms of the budgetary situation, the Library's state appropriated budget was used nearly exclusively for journals, microforms, and web sites which primarily permitted access to full text documents.
+In the 2005 - 2006 academic year, the Library continued to face a number of challenges, in terms of both budget and staffing, but continued to devote itself to public service as a priority.
+In terms of the budgetary situation, the Library's state appropriated budget was used primarily for journals, microforms, and web sites which permitted access to full text documents.
 The expenditure for printed books amounted to less than one percent of the budget.
 In addition to the state appropriated budget, the Library received appropriations from the Queens High School for the Sciences at York College as well as grants from the York College Auxiliary Enterprises Corporation, both of which were used primarily to purchase books.
+In the next academic year, the Library will receive funds from the Gates High School associated with the College, but these funds will be somewhat restricted.

-In terms of staffing, the number of professional Librarians has remained the same for a number of years, but in recent years two additional adjunct Librarians have been added.
-One of these is associated with the High School, and the other is on staff simply to permit the Library to be open late nights, Monday through Thursday, during the Fall and Spring semesters.
+In terms of staffing, the number of professional Librarians has remained the same for a number of years, but in recent years three additional adjunct Librarians have been added.
+One of these is associated with the High School, and another is on staff simply to permit the Library to be open late nights, Monday through Thursday, during the Fall and Spring semesters when classes are in session.
+The final adjunct was hired to permit the Library to offer an increased Information Literacy service, which was heavily used this academic year.
 Because of increased hours and additional Library users, the staffing can be considered to have remained the same.
-With two Reference Desks that need to be staffed when the Library is open, offering additional services cannot be accomplished without neglecting other critical services areas.
+With two Reference Desks that need to be staffed nearly all the hours when the Library is open, offering any additional services cannot be accomplished without neglecting other critical service areas unless the Library is able to hire more full time Library faculty.

 In terms of technology, the Library continued to offer printing from all the computers in the Library.
-The printing system has been upgraded, but the equipment has not.
-Thus, the Library has primarily out-dated computers and printers.
-During the current academic year, the Library has been promised forty new computers to replace some of those in need of replacement.
-There are three printers, and these need to be replaced as soon as possible.
+The printing system has been upgraded, but most of the equipment has not.
+Thus, the Library has a number of out-dated computers and printers.
+The Library has been promised many new computers to replace some of those in need of replacement, primarily through the Techology Fee.
+At the end of the current academic year, the remaining \$30,000 has been committed to computers for the Library; in the next academic year, another \$25,000 has been committed for this.
+These sums will not only replace a number of the computers in use in the Library, but will permit the equipping of an expanded Information Literacy Lab; the expansion has been scheduled for this summer.
+There are three printers associated with the printing system which are in need of being replaced as soon as possible.

 It should be pointed out that though the Library has a great number of computers, there is not an individual in the Library to install new computers and maintain those that are here.
-This impacts on the Library's ability to offer consistently high services.
+This impacts on the Library's ability to offer consistently high quality services.

 The Library has received a grant for \$150,000 to replace the carpeting and drapes in the Library.
-Recently, we have been informed that construction within the Library is necessary for the carpet and drape replacement to commence.
-At the present time, the Library is consulting with the Campus Planning Officer to further the project.
+We have been informed that somewhat major construction within the Library is necessary for the carpet and drape replacement to commence.
+The Library is consulting with the Campus Planning Officer to further the project.